afanimartin/give_now/assets/specs/spec.md

 - [x] new user is getting created everytime the same user signs in
 - [x] updating item doesn't reflect on UI but firebase is ok [category, condition]
 - [] logging out: `Invalid argument(s): No host specified in URI`
+- [] items disappear from the marketplace_screen after adding item to cart